valchkou/cassandra-driver-mapping/README.md

 Cassandra does not have built-in locking.
 But it supports conditional writes with Lightweight Transactions.

 Mapping Add-on enables optimistic locking using annotation @Version which utilizes Lightweight Transactions feature.
 The property must be of "long" data type.
-Whenever you save entity the version get incremented and as result of operation updated entity is retirned.
+Whenever you save entity the version gets incremented and as result of operation the updated entity is returned.
 On attempt to save not-the-latest one the "null" will be returned and no error will be thrown.

 ```java